CENsBonn/fMRI/analysis-data.md

 ## Research question

+For the purposes of this exercise, we will attempt to answer the following research question:
 What part of the brain is activated when a person is listening to the sound of spoken words?

 ## Dataset

 To address the research question, we will start by loading the SPM auditory dataset.
 This is a very simple dataset, making it suitable for beginners.
 Run:

 ```python